Proglang-Uni-Freiburg/minirust/README.md

     }
 }
 ```

-Currently Witnesses for non-exhaustiveness are not supported but should be fairly easy to implement.
+Currently Witnesses, that is a listing  missing constructors when the exhaustiveness check fails, are not supported but should be fairly easy to implement.

 ## Project Structure
 - `ast`